Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 It won’t cost you a dime.
 And the process is basically the same.
 The only difference is that instead of going straight to Amazon.com (or any other site), you go to the cashback site first so you can click the Amazon link and do your shopping as usual.

-One of the most well-known ones is eBates.
+One of the most well-known ones is Rakuten (formerly known as eBates).

-You can earn as much as 5% cashback when you go through eBates.
+You can earn as much as 5% cashback when you go through Rakuten.

 5. Green isn’t always the color of saving!